fritzali/nixos/installation/README.md

    sudo dd bs=4M conv=fsync oflag=direct status=progress if=path/to/image of=/dev/sdX
    ```

 *To be bootable on BIOS and UEFI devices, the ISO image has to be written verbatim to the USB drive.
 The `of` and `if` flags replace the default input `stdin` and output `stdout` with the specified files, while `status=progress` shows transfer statistics.
 Use of `oflag=direct` avoids using RAM as writeback cache, with `conv=fsync` ensuring the file is written fully and without errors before finishing.
-Reasonable speeds are achieved by setting `bs=4M` for a larger simultaneously accessed block size.*
+Reasonable speeds are achieved by setting `bs` for a larger simultaneously accessed block size.*

 #### Booting